are hip disorders?

 This condition occurs when a newborn baby has a dislocated hip or a hip that easily dislocates.
 A shallow hip socket that allows the ball to easily slip in and out is the cause of developmental dysplasia.

-This disease affects children between the ages of 3 and 11.
-Perthes disease is the result of reduced blood supply to bone cells.
+This disease affects children between the ages of 3 and 11 and results from reduced blood supply to bone cells.
 This causes some of the bone cells in the femur to die and the bone to lose strength.

 Pain in the hip may be due to an injury or defect affecting the soft tissues outside of the hip.
 This is known as referred pain.

 The hip is a complicated joint made of bone, cartilage, ligaments, muscle, and a lubricating fluid.
-As a result, the symptoms of a hip disorder will differ depending on the cause of the disorder and the part of the hip joint that’s causing problems.
+The symptoms of a hip disorder will differ depending on the cause of the disorder and the part of the hip joint that’s causing problems.
 Common symptoms of a hip disorder include: